Chart Color Schemes

 Taylor's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common medical conditions in the area are asthma and mental health issues, affecting 5.0% and 4.8% of residents respectively, while 84.5% declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
-The area has 3.1% of residents aged 65 and over (155 people), which is lower than the 8.3% in Australian Capital Territory.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions in the area are asthma and mental health issues, affecting 5.0 and 4.8% of residents respectively, while 84.5% declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
+The area has 3.1% of residents aged 65 and over (155 people), lower than the 8.3% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health